Spencatro/weeky_challenges/2_append_and_delete/readme.md

 > Given an integer, ``k``, and two strings, ``s`` and ``t``, determine whether or not you can convert  to  by performing exactly  of the above operations on s.
 If it's possible, print Yes; otherwise, print No.

+Notes:
+- LOL, run your submission against hackerrank.
+You'll probably be surprised how wrong your first attempt is
+- Don't blindly assume you got it right on your own.
+Test your code.
+Accept others' edge cases, if they think of them.
+- Read the whole problem before you start working on a solution.
+Read all the examples.
+    - alt: maybe failing fast is also useful?

 source: https://www.hackerrank.com/challenges/append-and-delete/problem